NMFS-RADFish/radfish/docs/about/contribute.md

 - Operating System: [e.g. Windows, macOS]
 - Browser/Environment: [e.g. Chrome, Firefox]
-- Version of Software: [e.g. 1.0.0]
+- Version of RADFish: [e.g. 1.0.0]

 **Additional Context:** Add any other context about the problem here.

 ## 3. Documentation and Examples

-Our documentation is an essential part of helping new users and contributors understand the project.
+Our documentation is an essential part of helping new users and contributors understand RADFish.
 If you notice missing, outdated, or unclear information in the documentation, please help us improve it.

 ### Help us Improve the Documentation